1. Anomaly detection

 prediction interval.
 Observations that fall outside this interval will

-be considered anomalies and will have a value of 1 in the
+be considered anomalies and will have a value of True in

-Keep in mind that multiple levels are not allowed, so when given several
+level=c(95).
+Keep in mind that multiple levels are not

 4. Plot anomalies